-- Soliciting additional bids Dispatching generators to emergency upper operating limits - Requesting the C-cancellation or rescheduling of outages.
+- Dispatching generators to emergency upper operating limits - Cancellation or rescheduling of outages.

-3.3.54.3.6 SCUC Interfaces with Other Systems
+4.3.6 SCUC Interfaces with Other Systems

-- Bid/Post System The SCUC function retrieves Bid data and loss factors from the Bid/Post System function.
-Later SCUC provides the Bid/Post System with accepted generator, transaction, and load bids, clearing prices, etc. This information is also passed on to the Real-Time Commitment process during the Dispatch Day. - Performance Tracking System The SCUC retrieves unit status data (unit's last start or stop time and date; actual last status change augmented by predicted status change). - Outage Energy Management System (EMS) Seheduler The SCUC function retrieves equipment outages, reserve and regulation requirements, unit status history and contingency definition information from the OS-EMS function. - Post Unit Commitment Load Forecaster The SCUC function provides receives the load forecast for the the PUC function with the input and output data associated with the Day-Ahead Scheduling study period from the Load Forecasting program.
+- Bid/Post System The SCUC function retrieves Bid data from the Bid/Post System function.
+Later SCUC provides the Bid/Post System with accepted generator, transaction, and load bids, clearing prices, etc. This information is also passed on to the Real-Time Commitment process during the Dispatch Day. - Energy Management System (EMS) The SCUC function retrieves equipment outages, reserve and regulation requirements, unit status history and contingency definition information from the EMS. - Load Forecaster The SCUC function receives the load forecast for the Day-Ahead study period from the Load Forecasting program.

-3.44.4 Bilateral Transaction Evaluations
+4.4 Bilateral Transaction Evaluations